xeptagondev/performance-app-methodology/methodology/efficiency/pipeline.md

 The columns from the Data Warehouse are the following:

-[This is to be cleaned up and then confirmed with John]

 * **Department**: The organizational unit or office within UNDP.
 * **Opportunity Record Type**: The type of opportunity, such as funding, non-funding, exploratory.
 * **Opportunity Name**: The name or title of the opportunity.